Make a general complaint, comment or compliment

 Make a general complaint

-You will need to read the information set out in types of complaint we cannot look at and the information below before you submit your online feedback form.
+You will need to read the information set out in types of complaint we cannot look at and the information below before you submit your online form or email to the customer feedback and complaints Inbox.
+This sets out important information in respect of issues that are outside the complaints process and the alternative methods that you will need to use to contact us about these matters.

-- Suggestions for improvement of a council service.
+- Suggestions for improvement of one of our services.

-- General dissatisfaction with a Council decision that has been made inline with policy.
+- General dissatisfaction with a decision we have made in line with policy.

-- Council action or lack of action that affects more than one individual, such as local highways or community issues.
+- Our action or lack of action that affects more than one individual, such as local highways or community issues.

 - If the person complaining is not the person primarily affected by the issues raised